Sundwalltanner/Rust-Nonogram/WRITEUP.md

 ## How it works
 From the beginning, I was looking for a game engine in Rust that was both easy to learn, and would provide me with exactly what I needed in order to build a Nonogram game.
 I ended up choosing [Piston](https://www.piston.rs/) after taking a look at it, [Amethyst](https://amethyst.rs/), and [ggez](https://ggez.rs/).
 After recently realizing the game is basically just a GUI, I regret not just using something like [Conrod](https://docs.rs/conrod/0.61.1/conrod/).

-So basically, in [main.rs](https://github.com/Sundwalltanner/Rust-Nonogram/blob/master/src/main.rs) there's a ```while``` loop that's constantly wiping the screen, drawing to it, and detecting input as long as the program is the active window.
-This ends up leading to noticeable problems such as the timer not visually updating if the window isn't active.
-It keeps track of the time correctly, and will jump ahead when the window is reactivated.
-It's just a weird problem I wasn't able to fix due to the way Piston works.
+So basically, in [main.rs](https://github.com/Sundwalltanner/Rust-Nonogram/blob/master/src/main.rs) there's a ```while``` loop that's constantly wiping the screen, drawing to it, and detecting input.

 I'm also using the following dependencies:
 * [rand](https://docs.rs/rand/0.7.3/rand/)